hayashizaki-masayuki/amamn/README.md

-# Testing framework for porting and optimizing Qoantum computing - AMAMN Framework
+# Testing framework for porting and optimizing Quantum computing - AMAMN Framework

 We use many computers every day.